 You can tap the shutter button to take photos or start to record videos.

-You can tap the front/rear cameras switch button to switch between front and the rear cameras.
+You can tap the front/rear cameras switch button to switch between the front and the rear cameras.

 You can also swipe upwards or downwards to switch between the front and the rear cameras.